JKISoftware/JKI-State-Machine-Editor/README.md

 - Right-click on items in the tree-view to rename, duplicate, delete, etc.
 - Right-click on a state string and choose Goto State Frame to jump to that frame of the JKI SM.

-Important Note:

-- You can open separate instances of the JKI State Machine Editor open for both the Case Structure and Event Structure of the JKI State Machine.
+Important Note: You can open separate instances of the JKI State Machine Editor for both the Case Structure and Event Structure of the JKI State Machine.
 For example, right-clicking on the Event Structure or Case Structure and selecting *JKI State Machine Helper...* will open JKI SM Editor associated with the Event Structure or Case Structure, respectively.

 ## Support